jimhigson/oboe.js/writing/main/5_Implementation.md

 The match result is either a failure to match, or a hit, with the node that matched.
 In the case of path matching, the node may currently be unknown.
+If the pattern has a clause prefixed with `$`, the node matching that clause is captured and returned as the result.
+Otherwise, the last clause is implicitly capturing.

 The usage profile for JSONPath expressions in Oboe is to be compiled once and then evaluated many times, once for each node encountered while parsing the JSON.
-Because it is performed perhaps hundreds of times per file the most pressing performance consideration is for matching to execute quickly.
-The design here contrasts with JSONPath's reference implementation which, because it provides a first order function, freshly reinterprets the JSONPath string each time it is invoked.
+Because matching is performed perhaps hundreds of times per file the most pressing performance consideration is for matching to execute quickly, the time required to compile is relatively unimportant.
+Oboe's JSONPath design contrasts with JSONPath's reference implementation which, because it provides a first order function, freshly reinterprets the JSONPath string each time it is invoked.

 The compilation is performed by recursively by examining the left-most side of the string for a JSONPath clause.
 For each kind of clause there is a function which matches ascents against that clause, for example by checking the name field.
 By partial completion this function is specialised to match against one particular name.
 Once a clause function is generated, compilation recurs by passing to itself the remaining unparsed portion of the JSONPath string.
 This continues until it is called with a zero-length JSONPath.
 On each recursive call the clause function is wrapped in the result from the next recursive call, resulting ultimately in a linked series of clause functions.
 When evaluated against an ascent, each clause functions examines the head of the ascent and passes the ascent onto the next function if it passes.
 A special clause functions, `skip1` is used for the `.` syntax and places no condition on the head of the ascent but passes on to the next clause only the tail, thus moving evaluation of the ascent one node up the parsed JSON tree.
 Similarly, there is a `skipMany` which maps onto the `..` syntax and recursively consumes nodes until it can find a match in the next clause.

 As an example, the pattern `!.$person..{height tShirtSize}` once compiled to a Javascript functional representation would roughly resemble this:

 ~~~~ {.javascript}
 statementExpr(             // wrapper, added when JSONPath is zero-length